-Dirk Nowitzki Ends His Career Posted by Sten on Apr 16, 2019 in Culture, Current Events, Language, People, Sports, vocabulary
+Dirk Nowitzki Ends His Career Posted by Sten on Apr 16, 2019 in Culture, Language, Sports

 Dirk Nowitzki – an established name in the world of basketball.
 On April 9, he suddenly announced the end of his basketball Karriere (career).
 Read all about this German Wunderkind (prodigy) in this post, and learn some German along the way.